danielWatson3141/PortableAndroidTest/Mac/README.txt

 ./appetizer devices list

 The first item on the list, "uid" is how we will identify the phone.
-Copy and paste this id (without the quotes) and save it to a variable
+Copy and paste this id (with the quotes) and save it to a variable

-myPhone = %uid%
+myPhone="abc123"

 Any command we can send over the adb, we can send over ./appetizer using the phone's uid.
-For example:
+For example, with the phone off, type:

 ./appetizer devices control $myPhone shell input keyevent KEYCODE_WAKEUP